For convenience - Click any product IMAGE or BLUE text for information or to purchase that item.

 2. Don’t forget to remove the burr when you’re done.
-I use a leather strop and honing compound for that job.
+Use a leather strop and honing compound.

-3. In my experience, stones develop a valley quickly.
+3. Stones develop a valley fast.
 2 sharpenings of a 1/2” chisel on a 1000 grit wet stone and you need to flatten it again if you want to be sure it’s flat.

 5. You need to flatten your flattening stone to guarantee it will flatten your other stones.
-How I do that is with 100 grit sandpaper stuck (with spray adhesive, never double stick tape) to a known flat surface.
-If you don't have a Granite flattening stone, use your jointer outfeed bed or cabinet saw bed, if you know it's flat.
+I do that with 100 grit sandpaper stuck (with spray adhesive, never double stick tape) to a flat surface.
+Use a granite flattening stone, jointer bed or cabinet saw bed, if you trust it.

 6. Sharpening tools is a laborious task that will take hours of your day.
 It’s much better to sharpen a tool after you use it than go through every tool in your shop in one hit.
 Your hands and back will thank you.